-Your progress and concerns are always our top priority and in order to best serve you during this public health crisis, we have added a new tool on our website that allows for patients to be seen virtually from the comfort of your home!
+Your progress and concerns are always our top priority, and to best serve you during this public health crisis, we have added a new tool on our website that allows for patients to be seen virtually from the comfort of your home!

-We are still available for emergency situations that require immediate attention.
-Please don’t hesitate to reach out if you have any concerns or questions during this time.
+We are still available for emergencies that require immediate attention.
+Please don't hesitate to reach out if you have any concerns or questions during this time.

-We understand that this is inconvenient and realize how disappointing it is to not be able to have your braces removed when you were expecting.
-Unfortunately, the removal of braces causes a production of aerosol particles that potentially contain biological materials.
-While we adhere to hospital level sterilization protocols, protecting both our patients and staff is our top priority, so we will resume removal of braces when it is safe to do so.
+We understand that this is inconvenient and realize how disappointing it is to not have your braces removed when you expect to.
+Unfortunately, the removal of braces causes the production of aerosol particles that potentially contain biological materials.
+While we adhere to hospital-level sterilization protocols, protecting both our patients and staff is our top priority, so we will resume removing braces when it is safe to do so.

 Our team will reach out to reschedule your appointment as soon as it becomes safe to do so.
-In the meantime, expect a text from us on the day of your regularly scheduled appointment with instructions on how to start your Virtual CheckUp.
+In the meantime, expect a text from us on the day of your regularly scheduled appointment with instructions on starting your Virtual CheckUp.

-If you ever have any questions, comments or concerns, we want to answer those for you!
-Our team is available to speak by phone, during our normal business hours, if you need us or have any questions at 479-521-4181.
+If you ever have any questions, comments, or concerns, we want to answer those for you!
+Our team can speak by phone during our normal business hours if you need us or have any questions at 479-521-4181.